Ibasquare/Cyberwalingalaxia2022/doc/installation/vmsetup.rst

 ######################################################
 ######################################################

 You need to have a working virtual machine for the lab work therefore you must follow this tutorial carefully in order to have a functional setup before starting the lab work.
 We decided to choose Kali Linux (VM) for the lab.

+.. danger:: Downloading the VM image may take some time.
+If you did not prepare your VM soon enough, you may skip these step and go :ref:`here <target connect to a remote VM>`.

 Installing VirtualBox
 ---------------------

 .. danger:: If you have a recent Macbook (with m1 or m2 chip), skip VirtualBox steps and go `here <macsetup.html>`_ instead.

 First download the VirtualBox installer from `official web page <https://www.virtualbox.org/>`_ according to your OS.
 After finishing the download, launch the installer and follow the instruction of the installer.
 VirtualBox is a virtualization software which allows you to create VMs that run OSes including Linux on your computer without removing your currently-using OSes such as Windows and macOS.
 In this course, we execute Linux on the VM made by VirtualBox.